 the unsubscribe link in the e-mail.

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- Mental health medication.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/mental-health-medications/complete-index.shtml.
-Accessed May 14, 2013.
+- Depression basics.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/publications/depression/index.shtml.
+Accessed Aug.
+13, 2019.

-- Depression.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/depression/index.shtml.
-Accessed May 14, 2013.
+- Mental health medications.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/topics/mental-health-medications/index.shtml#part_149856.
+Accessed Aug.
+13, 2019.

 - What is pharmacogenomics?
-Genetics Home Reference. http://ghr.nlm.nih.gov/handbook/genomicresearch/pharmacogenomics.
+Genetics Home Reference. https://ghr.nlm.nih.gov/primer/genomicresearch/pharmacogenomics.
 Accessed Aug.
 13, 2019.

 - Hirsch M, et al. Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects. https://www.uptodate.com/contents/search.
 Accessed Aug.
 19, 2019.